-1. The SF sends Sensing Request message to the gNB, including the sensing measurement ID, the target sensing area, and the reporting mode (e.g., one time, periodic).
+1. The SF sends Sensing Request message to the gNB, including the sensing measurement ID, the target sensing area, and the reporting mode (e.g., one time, periodic, event-based), the sensing service type (e.g., UAV Detection, UAV Tracking), sensing target information, sensing performance requirements (if the object-level sensing is requested).

 Editor’s Note 2: FFS on other information which can be included in Sensing Request message.

 Editor’s Note 3: FFS on the definition of sensing measurement ID and the target sensing area.

+Editor's Note x: For sensing levels A, B, and C discussed in RAN1, the detailed definition of information in the Sensing Request is FFS pending RAN1 progress.

 2. The gNB sends Sensing Response message to the SF.